Interplay Europe

-Interplay Europe is one of the most important festivals for young playwrights in Europe.
+Interplay Europe is a festival for young playwrights in Europe.
 It is organized by Interplay; an international, not-for-profit arts organisation for the furtherance of young playwrights aged 18 to 26.
 It was founded in Sydney in 1985.
 Every two years Interplay organises the largest and most prestigious festival of its kind, World Interplay, in Australia.

 Every other year a European country hosts Interplay Europe.
 The first Interplay Europe was held in 1995 in Mainz organized by the playwrights Antje Rávic Strubel and Tobias Rausch and Interplay Europe e.V became official in 1998, which was also in Berlin.

 Participants from all over Europe discuss their plays for two inspiring, practical and creative weeks in classes, workshops, forums and events with experienced international tutors.
 Through workshops and small-scale productions, they have the opportunity to improve their work.
 Interplay also supports international youth exchange and seeks to contribute to better understanding between nations.

 Interplay Festivals are held in order to: